ayaz9988/backend_complaints_block_5/DOCUMENTATION.md

 - **Authorization:** Required (`Bearer` token with `manager` or `admin` role).
 - **URL Parameters:**
   - `id` (string, required): The ID of the initiative.
+- **Validation:** Request parameters and body are validated using Zod schemas.
 - **Request Body (JSON):** Provide only the fields you want to update.

   ```json